carpentries-incubator/geospatial-python/_episodes/05-raster-structure.md

 > we'll use a naming convention of `datatype_HARV`.
 {: .callout}

-After viewing the attributes of our raster, we can exmine the raw value sof the array with `.values`:
+After viewing the attributes of our raster, we can examine the raw value sof the array with `.values`:

 ~~~
 surface_HARV.values